outdreamer/build-a-cure-1/docs/tasks/function_to_do.md

   - abstract functions

+      - network framing function to describe a system as a network & position each object, identifying connecting functions
       - attribute/object/function identification functions
       - interface identification function (this can pull from interface_networks.json if it exists)
       - function to map function type/set/chain to a function shape when linking nodes in a network
-      - network framing function to describe a system as a network & position each object, identifying connecting functions
       - function to map object/function to a shape
+      - representation of a function/attribute changes in isolation with respect to position or time (snapshot or section)

       - function to identify interface trajectory between conceptual/structural interfaces
         - trajectories such as: most efficient path, and destination in same position on other interface)
         - uses interface_networks.json if it exists and if not, interface identification, network mapping, and similarity testing